Aklilu-Mandefro/trip-logger/README.md

   - Dropoff location
   - Current cycle used
 - Calculate routes using real-time traffic data
+- Show route on the Map regarding stops and rests
-- View logs and download them as PDFs
+- Display Trip details along with a feature to download them as PDFs
 - Responsive design for mobile and desktop devices